 # 1 Think Big

-Let’s face it, most people think very small.
-Most people really underestimate themselves and sell themselves short.
-Most people overestimate what they can do in six to twelve months, but underestimate what they can do in three to five years.
+I believe that most people really underestimate themselves and sell themselves short.
+In addition, most people overestimate what they can do in six to twelve months, but underestimate what they can do in three to five years.
+A lot of people simply have unrealistic expectations about what it takes to succeed on a grand scale.

 Set big goals that are challenging and stretch you out of your comfort zone.
 Come up with a game plan to get there.
 And most importantly roll up your sleeves and get to work.